endata/gopher/README.md

 #### 2. Create your server.go file

-> All the examples in the documentation use the dot import notation for clarity, but it should be noted that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases.
+> All the examples in the documentation use the dot import notation for clarity, as in ". github.com/gopherlabs/gopher" but it should be noted that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases.

 ```go